-Amazon EventBridge is a serverless event bus that makes it easy to connect applications together using data from your own applications, integrated Software-as-a-Service (SaaS) applications, and AWS services.
-EventBridge delivers a stream of real-time data from event sources, such as Zendesk, Datadog, or Pagerduty, and routes that data to targets like AWS Lambda.
-You can set up routing rules to determine where to send your data to build application architectures that react in real time to all of your data sources.
-EventBridge makes it easy to build event-driven applications because it takes care of event ingestion and delivery, security, authorization, and error handling for you.
+Amazon EventBridge is a serverless event bus that makes it easier to build event-driven applications at scale using events generated from your applications, integrated Software-as-a-Service (SaaS) applications, and AWS services.
+EventBridge delivers a stream of real-time data from event sources such as Zendesk or Shopify to targets like AWS Lambda and other SaaS applications.
+You can set up routing rules to determine where to send your data to build application architectures that react in real-time to your data sources with event publisher and consumer completely decoupled.

-EventBridge ingests data from supported SaaS applications and routes it to AWS service targets through native integration in the AWS management console.
-With EventBridge, you can use data from your SaaS apps to trigger workflows for customer support, business operations and more.
+EventBridge ingests data from supported SaaS applications and routes it to AWS services and SaaS targets (through API destinations - an HTTP invocation endpoint target for events) without writing custom integration code.
+You can use EventBridge to connect your SaaS apps, or use events from your SaaS apps to trigger workflows for customer support, business operations, and more.
 Learn more about integrated SaaS partners.

 Reduce operational overhead

-With EventBridge, there are no servers to provision, patch, and manage and there is no software to install, maintain, or operate.
+With EventBridge, there are no servers to provision, patch, and manage.
+There is no additional software to install, maintain, or operate.
 EventBridge automatically scales based on the number of events ingested, and you pay only for events published by your AWS or SaaS applications.
 EventBridge has built-in distributed availability and fault-tolerance.
+EventBridge also has a native event archive and replay capability that makes it easier to recover from failures or build a new application state from old events.

 How it works

 EventBridge connects applications using events.
 An event is a signal that a system’s state has changed, such as a change in the status of a customer support ticket.
-To write code to react to events, you need to know the event’s schema, which includes information such as the title, format, and validation rules for each piece of event data.
-The EventBridge schema registry (in preview) stores a collection of easy-to-find schema generated by your organization’s applications, AWS services, or SaaS applications.
-You can also download code bindings for any schema in the registry in your IDE, which enables you to represent the event as an strongly-typed object in your code.
+Customers can integrate their own AWS applications with microservices, SaaS applications, and custom applications as event sources that publish events to an event bus.
+You can define a filtering rule to filter events and route events to AWS service targets and API destinations (via HTTP endpoints).
+EventBridge schema registry stores schema generated by your organization’s applications, AWS services, or SaaS applications.
+A schema includes information such as the title, format and validation rules for event data.
+You can download code bindings for any schema in the registry in your IDE and directly use the strongly-typed object representing the event in your code.

 Learn more about Amazon EventBridge features.